costajob/app-servers/README.md

 ##### Considerations
 GO is a pretty fast language and allows using all of the cores with no particular configuration.
-The results delivered by GO is consistent, with the best latency of the pack.
+The usage of small green threads allows GO to tolerate high loads of requests with very good latency.

 ### Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.